 A much older name than you may imagine, there is a Bedford Estate book listing this pool by this name in 1791.
 Usually fairly dried up in summer, and a boggy marsh in winter.

-Now leads onto the Aspley Guise and Woburn Sands Golf Course, but until it blew down in 1900, this is where our local windmill was.
-I have been told the remains of the mills foundation timbers are still under one of the greens!
+Now leads onto the Aspley Guise and Woburn Sands Golf Course, but until it blew down in 1900, this is where the local windmill was.
+The remains of the mill's foundation timbers are still under one of the greens.